 The conditions for an $\bar{R}_1$-dominant steady state, where $\bar{R}_2^n,\:\bar{R}_3^n\rightarrow 0$, follow from the same logic in Eqns.~\ref{eq:inducer1_r1} -~\ref{eq:inducer1_r3} as $\bar{R}_1 = \bar{a}$ and

-Unlike the $\bar{R}_2$ and $\bar{R}_3$-dominant states in Eqns.~\ref{eq:R2dom} and~\ref{eq:R3dom}, Eqn.~\ref{eq:R1dom} indicates that for the $\bar{R}_1$-dominant steady state the concentrations of non-induced repressors $\bar{R}_2$ and $\bar{R}_3$ depend on inducer concentration $c$.
-As $c$ increases and the probability of activity decreases, the corresponding repressor concentrations at steady state increase.
-This also means, however, that at a sufficiently high inducer concentration, $\bar{R}_2^n,\:\bar{R}_3^n\rightarrow 0$ can no longer hold true and the steady state can no longer exist.
-Assuming that $\bar{R}_2 = \bar{R}_3 \leq \epsilon$ satisfies the specified condition, we can derive the inducer bifurcation threshold by substituting this inequality into Eqn.~\ref{eq:R1dom} and rearranging, leading to the result
+Unlike the $\bar{R}_2$ and $\bar{R}_3$-dominant states in Eqns.~\ref{eq:R2dom} and~\ref{eq:R3dom}, however, Eqn.~\ref{eq:R1dom} indicates that for the $\bar{R}_1$-dominant steady state the concentrations of non-induced repressors $\bar{R}_2$ and $\bar{R}_3$ depend on inducer concentration $c$.
+As $c$ increases and the probability of activity decreases, the corresponding repressor concentrations at steady state rise.
+This also means that at a sufficiently high inducer concentration, $\bar{R}_2^n,\:\bar{R}_3^n\rightarrow 0$ no longer holds and the steady state can no longer exist.
+Assuming $\bar{R}_2 = \bar{R}_3 \leq \epsilon$ satisfies the specified condition, we derive the inducer bifurcation threshold by substituting this inequality into Eqn.~\ref{eq:R1dom} and rearranging to obtain the result

-At equality, the probability of Eqn.~\ref{eq:R1thresh} thus represents a bifurcation threshold, where for lower probabilities (i.e, higher inducer concentrations) the system can no longer exist at an $\bar{R}_1$-dominant steady state.
+At equality, the probability in Eqn.~\ref{eq:R1thresh} represents a bifurcation threshold, where for lower probabilities (i.e, higher inducer concentrations) the system can no longer exist at an $\bar{R}_1$-dominant steady state.

-The results in Eqns.~\ref{eq:R2dom} -~\ref{eq:R1thresh} therefore indicate that at low inducer concentration the system is able to arrive at a steady state in which any gene amongst the three can dominate expression.
-When the probability of activity drops below the threshold analytically approximated in Eqn.~\ref{eq:R1thresh}, however, the presence of inducer is sufficient to suppress $\bar{R}_1$ activity, and the system can thus no longer maintain a steady state with $\bar{R}_1$-dominant expression.
+Eqns.~\ref{eq:R2dom} -~\ref{eq:R1thresh} therefore indicate that at low inducer concentration the system can arrive at a steady state in which any gene among the three can dominate expression.
+When the probability of activity drops below the threshold in Eqn.~\ref{eq:R1thresh}, however, the presence of inducer is sufficient to suppress $\bar{R}_1$ activity, and the system can no longer maintain a steady state with $\bar{R}_1$-dominant expression.
 The sensitivity of $\bar{R}_1$ activity to tuning then depends on cooperativity (as approximated by Hill coefficient $n$) and on the protein expression rate $\bar{a}$.